cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/applying-upgrades.md

-## Package Update Policy
+## Automated package update policy

 Cloud 66 aims to make it easier to build **immutable** infrastructure.
 Building servers and applications from scratch is much better than modifying existing server configurations and tinkering with settings until things start to work.

-So, when an upgrade is available, our first recommendation is to build a new application and redirect your traffic to the new application using your [Failover Address](/{{page.collection}}/tutorials/failover-groups.html).

-When a new server is created we automatically update all the packages to the latest version.
+When a new server is provisioned we automatically install the latest versions of packages.
 After the server is created we only auto-install packages that are marked as `security updates`.
-Cloud 66 doesn't typically automatically update other packages because it doesn't want to risk disrupting your existing application.
+Cloud 66 doesn't (typically) automatically update other packages because it doesn't want to risk disrupting your existing application.
+However, depending on your configuration, we *may* update your packages each time you redeploy your app (see below).

+## Controlling package updates

+You can add custom Linux (Ubuntu) packages to your application using Deploy Hooks (read our full guide here.)
+Depending on how you've set them up,  Deploy Hooks can either install packages only when a new server is created, or on every (re)deploy (or both).

+## Managing high-risk updates

+If you're concerned about a major update to one of the packages you depend on, our first recommendation is to build a new application and redirect your traffic to the new application using your [Failover Address](notion://www.notion.so/%7B%7Bpage.collection%7D%7D/tutorials/failover-groups.html).

 If rebuilding is impractical or impossible, there are three approaches to dealing with the issue:

-*  Ignore the package updates &mdash; this is the safest bet if you're concerned about app stability, but can create issues in the longer term.
+- Ignore the package update — this is the safest bet if you're concerned about app stability, but can create issues in the longer term.
+Be sure to check and update your Deploy Hooks so that the package doesn't get automatically installed the next time you deploy.
-* Manually update the packages by logging into the servers and using `sudo apt-get -y upgrade` or `dist-upgrade`
+- Manually update the packages by logging into the servers and using `sudo apt-get -y upgrade` or `dist-upgrade`
-* Update the packages indirectly through scaling up a new server, and then dropping the old one.
-New servers will have the latest packages installed on them unless you have locked package versions using your manifest or deploy hooks.
+- Update the packages indirectly through scaling up a new server, and then dropping the old one.
+New servers will have the latest packages installed on them unless you have explicitly locked package versions using Deploy Hooks.

 #### Note
 <div class="notice"><p>Some package updates require server-reboot.
 When scaling up we restart your new servers automatically to ensure everything works correctly.
 Alternatively, you can reboot your servers manually or via the Toolbelt.</p></div>